chiaraco/HABiC/README.md

 # With your own datasets
 #------------------------

+# first, use classification function that allows to train the classifier and perform predictions at the same time:

 pred = classification(X, Y, [Xext1,Xext2], ['ExtSet.1','ExtSet.2'], param=params_naive)
 # X, Y # train dataset
-# [Xext1,Xext2]  # all dataframes for external validations, with variables in column and observations in row
+# [Xext1,Xext2]  # all dataframes for external datasets, with variables in column and observations in row
 # ['ExtSet.1','ExtSet.2'] # output names to choose for the results table, 'Train' is automatically included
 # (here, it will be 'Train', 'ExtSet.1','ExtSet.2')